 The hotel is situated in a prominent new business area of Zurich, called Glattpark, and accommodates accordingly with large spaces and suites for conventions, business meetings, and other events.
 This includes the ‘Kameha Dome’, a 710 square meter multi-use space recalling the grandeur of a ballroom.

-From the beginning, in the lobby, it carries a grand staircase and a handcrafted Swiss bell, an obvious Marcel Wanders’s stylistic signature.
-The ideas and hotel design itself incentivize towards high-end hospitality.
+From the beginning, the lobby carries a grand staircase and a handcrafted Swiss bell, an obvious Marcel Wanders’s stylistic signature.
+The ideas and hotel design itself incentivize high-end hospitality.
 Various types of themed suites further establish the desire to meet all kinds of possible preferences: the Diva, the Serenity, the Princess, the Burlesque, the Gentleman, The Fair Play, the Workout, the Ghostwriter, the Poker Face, the Watchmaker, and the Oriental Suite.

 The most memorable aspect is picked from the Swiss culture and represented in the hotel design, from walls covered in gold coins or chocolate bricks, to different kinds of tulips and other flowers found on the myriad of carpet designs and ornamental detailing, to safes present in every room.